Tit for Tattling: Cooperation, communication, and how each could stabilize the other: Discussion

 \subsection{Conclusions}

-Human relationships are not, and cannot, be reduced to pairwise interactions.
-Instead, we are submerged in a tangle of observation and judgment, where people form opinions and base decisions on interactions they are not involved with.
-And since it is simply impossible to observe all interactions to which one is a third party, communication must play a vital role in virtually every decision we make.

-As institutions, legal systems, and governments develop, the role of the third party, and therefore, communication, only increases.
+Human relationships cannot be reduced to pairwise interactions.
+Instead, we are submerged in a tangle of observation and judgment, where people form opinions and base decisions on interactions they are not involved with, using gossip to gather information we have not observed directly.
+As institutions, legal systems, and governments develop, the role of the third party, and therefore, communication, only increases \cite{nowak-evolution-of-indirect-reciprocity-2005, alexander-ostracism-and-indirect-reciprocity-the-reproductive-significance-of-humor-1986}.

 It is therefore vital to understand how a communication system maintaining all of this social information could possibly be stable.
-Here we found three conditions--meta-signaling, error, stern judging norms--of stability for a simple binary-valued communication system.
+Here we found three sufficient conditions of stability for a simple binary-valued communication system: meta-signaling, error, and stern judging norms.

-There are a number of directions to pursue in further work. \begin{enumerate} \item \textit{Alternative equilibria} - We've found an equilibrium point, but we've not scoured the full space for other potential equilibria.
-Knowing more about the full set of equilibria, in addition to the basins of attraction of each, will shed light on how likely a society is to attain the equilibrium we've identified. \item \textit{Additional strategies} - mixed strategies might be analyzed, in addition to strategies that take into account information beyond the score of one's partner (one's own score, for instance, might be relevant \cite{nowak-evolution-of-indirect-reciprocity-by-image-scoring-1998}) \item \textit{Elaborate communication} - we analyzed a basic language where every world state maps to a symbol (and a binary one, at that), but human language is much more complex and involves combining symbols to create meaning.
-This type of combinatorial communication lacks some of the stability properties of more basic communication and therefore needs to be analyzed further \cite{lachmann-the-disadvantage-of-combinatorial-communication-2004} \end{enumerate}
+There are a number of directions to pursue in further work. \begin{enumerate} \item \textit{Alternative equilibria} - We have found an equilibrium point.
+However, knowing the full set of equilibria, in addition to the probabilities of fixating on each given some initial conditions, will shed light on how likely a society is to attain the equilibrium we've identified. \item \textit{Elaborate communication} - human language involves combining symbols to create meaning.
+This type of combinatorial communication lacks some of the stability properties of more basic symbol to meaning systems (like ours) and therefore needs to be analyzed further \cite{lachmann-the-disadvantage-of-combinatorial-communication-2004}.
+Relatedly, if communication is too elaborate, cognitive and informational bounds may place limits on communication and decision making \cite{price_jones2020}.
+One intriguing way to address this is to use reinforcement learning to set agent's strategies \cite{koster_etal2022}. \end{enumerate}

-We would like to thank Hajime Shimao, John Miller, Melanie Mitchell, and Helena Miton for helping to originate many of the ideas present in this paper.
-We would also like to thank Shimon Edelman, Michael Macy, and Alex Vladimirsky, for their thoughts, ideas, and feedback on drafts at various stages of the writing process.
+We would like to thank Hajime Shimao, John Miller, and Melanie Mitchell for helping to originate many of the ideas present in this paper; Shimon Edelman, Michael Macy, and Alex Vladimirsky for their thoughts, ideas, and feedback on drafts at various stages of the writing process; and Helena Miton for both of those things.
+We would further like to thank our anonymous reviewers for their constructive feedback.